Smells Like Delish

 Tips for Success

-Here are a few tips for making braided challah:
+Here are a few tips for making challah:

 • Knead the dough.
 Proper kneading develops the gluten, giving the challah its elasticity and texture.
 I love the dough kneading machine as it saves my elbow grease!